 ½ cup walnut halves (6 tablespoons if using pieces)

 First, if it isn’t softened already, cut the butter into small cubes (to help it soften quicker) and leave it out on the bench.

-Next line a standard sized, 21 cm L x 11 cm W x 6 cm D loaf tin with non-stick baking paper or as I have aluminium foil and then spray it with non-stick cooking spray.
+Next line a standard sized, 21 cm / 8 ¾” L x 11 cm / 4 ½” W x 6 cm / 2 ½” D, loaf tin with non-stick baking paper or as I have, aluminium foil and then spray it with non-stick cooking spray.

-- I often line cake and loaf tins with aluminium foil, a baker I worked for always did it and I got hooked!
-It’s quick, easy and often less fussy.
+- I often line cake and loaf tins with aluminium foil, a baker I worked for always did it and it was a lot quicker so I got hooked!

 Now place a rack just below the centre of the oven and turn it to 150°C/300°F fan bake/convection oven or 175°C/350 °F conventional oven, on bake.